mohamed589m/Steps/README.md

-## (This task was created to illustrate the properties of the state)
+## (This task was created to illustrate the properties of the state in react)

 # Getting Started with Create React App